james-b-yu/font-tool/README.md

 Font Tool is _buggy_!
 Of course, it is created only by a school kid.
 There are still many ways to achieve `segmentation fault`s even after months of development.
 Please feel free to debug and fix these issues!

-Font Tool is not totally independant.
+Font Tool is not totally independent.
 As explained in <a href="#how">How?</a>, Font Tool uses a database file `fonts`.
 This file can be deleted freely before, during and after the use of the programme, without any adverse effects.
 However, it is cautioned against modifying the `fonts` file directly as `segmentation fault`s can easily occur due to a lack of validation: the programme expects the `fonts` file to be perfectly formed.

 ## Get
 To get the programme, go to the _releases_ tab in the code view.
 German versions of the programme are also available.